What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 Some worms, particularly tapeworms, have a more complicated lifecycle.
 A tapeworm lives part of its life in one type of animal (most commonly fleas) and another part of its life in a larger animal (dogs, for example).

-So, if an infected flea bites your dog and your dog turns around to lick the itchy area, he or she might accidentally swallow the flea — that’s how the tapeworm gets transmitted.
+If an infected flea bites your dog and your dog turns around to lick the itchy area, he or she might accidentally swallow the flea, and that is how the tapeworm gets transmitted.

 The good news is you can’t get tapeworms directly from your dog.
 But, wherever fleas are around, there is some risk of contracting the worms, too.